 All Fire Alarms must be supported with a minimum 24 hour stand by life in the event of a power failure, and have sufficient battery capacity to run the sounders for 30 minutes after this time.
 For systems that are off site monitored further changes have now been implemented.
-The latest revision to the fire alarm standards is BS5839:2013, this has enforced further requirements for off site monitored systems.
-All Communicators and associated power supplies for off site monitoring must now be EN54 compliant, this now omits the use of Intruder Alarm assisted monitoring on new systems.
-If Intruder Alarm assisted monitoring is used a variation form must be completed and signed by the customer, agreeing to the none conformity.
+The latest revision to the fire alarm standards is BS5839:2017, this has enforced further requirements for off site monitored systems.
+All Communicators and associated power supplies for off site monitoring must now be EN54 compliant.
+The new fire alarm standard that came into force in September 2017 now allows for the connection of fire alarms through intruder alarms provided the intruder alarm communicator is EN54 graded.
+If Intruder Alarm assisted monitoring is used a variation form may be required and signed by the customer, agreeing to any none conformity that may be present.

 Most monitored Fire Alarm Systems can be set up with brigade response, although not all authorities will guarantee to attend an activation unless a fire has been confirmed.